 For example, you can earn 5x American Express Membership Rewards points by booking air travel directly with the airline with The Platinum Card® from American Express.
-Likewise, you can earn 3x points on air travel and 2x points on U.S. gas stations, U.S. supermarkets and U.S. restaurants with the Premier Rewards Gold Card from American Express.
+Likewise, you can earn 3x points on air travel, 4x points at US restaurants, and 4x points at US supermarkets (up to $25,000 per year) with the American Express® Gold Card.
 Small business owners can get 2x points on the first $50,000 in purchases (1x thereafter) with the The Blue Business℠ Plus Credit Card from American Express.

 And for all these cards, the accrued Membership Rewards points can be transferred instantly to your SkyMiles account at a 1:1 ratio.

 Even if your only goal is to earn SkyMiles through credit card spend, and even if you’re not considering the added value of having a flexible points currency in your wallet, the above options present much better earning rates than a paltry two SkyMiles on Delta purchases and one SkyMile on everything else.